 The exhibition at Temple Contemporary (up through July 12, 2019) showcases photographs by the iconic feminist artist and Tyler alumna that have never been printed or shown before.

 Photograph above: Hannah Wilke, Untitled, circa 1975, from the Gum in Landscape Series, Hannah Wilke placing a chewing gum sculpture on a tree branch.
 Photograph on home page: Hannah Wilke, “Gum in Cherry Tree,” 1976, from the California Series, 1976, archival pigment print, 2019, 24 x 36 inches.
 Both from the Hannah Wilke Collection & Archive, Los Angeles, © Scharlatt (licensed by VAGA at ARS, New York).

-The Tyler School of Art at Temple University is honored to present the work of alumna and feminist icon Hannah Wilke (above), who studied at Tyler from 1957 to 1962 and graduated with a Bachelor of Fine Art and a Bachelor of Science in Education.
+The Tyler School of Art and Architecture at Temple University is honored to present the work of alumna and feminist icon Hannah Wilke (above), who studied at Tyler from 1957 to 1962 and graduated with a Bachelor of Fine Art and a Bachelor of Science in Education.

 “Hannah Wilke: Sculpture in the Landscape” was organized in collaboration with the Hannah Wilke Collection & Archive, Los Angeles.
 Directed by Wilke’s family, the archive contains Wilke’s correspondence, papers, photographs and hundreds of works by Wilke, some of which have been exhibited by the family since Wilke’s death in 1993.

 For the exhibition, the Hannah Wilke Collection & Archive has agreed to present photographs Wilke titled the Gum in Landscape Series and photographs of ceramic and bronze sculpture in the landscape that were never printed or shown during her lifetime.
 This exhibition and its accompanying catalog provide a rare opportunity to experience a previously unknown body of Hannah Wilke’s work and gain a new perspective on this legendary artist.

 “What a thrill to see this body of work and share it with the public for the first time,” said Tyler Dean Susan E. Cahan.
 “Hannah Wilke is part of a lineage of extraordinary women who earned their degrees here: Barbara Chase-Riboud, Ree Morton, Louise Fishman, Paula Scher, Laurie Simmons, Lisa Yuskavage, Jennifer Packer, Doreen Garner—I could go on.
 It’s a legacy that’s an enormous source of pride for Tyler.”